orxfun/orx-meta/README.md

 #### **<span style="color:red">cons</span>**

-* `Screen` is a new type specific to the `Draw` trait, it has two generic parameters and it is more complex than the `Vec` wrappers that can be used in the alternative solutions.
+* `Screen` with generic parameters is a more complicated type than the `Vec` wrappers used in alternative approaches.
+On the other hand, we can conveniently work with it without needing its concrete type since it can be used as `impl Draw`.
+* More importantly, it is statically-typed.
+This means that concrete types of all of its elements must be known at the compile time.

 #### The Macro